AdiPadi2703/HARQ-Soft-Combining-Using-BiLSTMs/README.md

 ## Dataset Used

 We used a custom dataset consisting of messages, each of 4 bytes consisting of randomly generated integers between 0 and 255 (inclusive).
 Four instances of the model were taken to train on four different high-order modulation techniques (QAM-16, PAM-16, PSK-16, and ASK-16).
-These modulation techniques were implemented using the Komm library.
+These modulation techniques were implemented using the <a href="https://github.com/rwnobrega/komm">komm</a> library.
 The modulated signal goes through an Additive White Gaussian Noise (AWGN) channel, which is then demodulated back to a digital signal.
 This is done twice to get two noised frames of the same data for Soft Combining.

 ## Analysis of Results